 The Mt.
-Zion United Methodist Church, located near Hokes Mill, West Virginia, was constructed in the early-1900’s.
+Zion United Methodist Church, built in the early 1900’s, is located near Hokes Mill, West Virginia.

-In the more rural parts of the county, where crude roads hampered travel to established churches, encampments for religious worship were built in the forests.
+In the more rural parts of the county, where rough roads hampered travel to established churches, encampments for religious worship were built in the forests.
 2 The buildings, occupying three sides of a square, measured 150-feet-square.
 Each had six to eight cabins, a pulpit and log seats.
 The worship service, most popular with Methodists, would often last for days.